Supporting K-12 Education & the Arts

 The Mary Duke Biddle Foundation has a longstanding commitment to youth education.
-We focus this grantmaking on two areas: K-12 education and Arts education.
+We focus this grantmaking on two areas: Student Success and Learning and Arts education.
 In both areas, the foundation makes grants to help children, especially those in underserved communities, acquire the knowledge, skills, and behaviors they need to succeed in school, career pathways, and life.

 We make grants to organizations located in and serving students in Chatham, Durham, Orange, and Wake Counties in North Carolina.